Penang Road Famous Laksa

 Can I eat at the bar at Penang Road Famous Laksa?

 There is no bar at this stall.
-Penang Road Famous Laksa is a hawker format: walk in, order at the counter, and eat at shared tables.
+Penang Road Famous Laksa is a hawker format: walk in, order at the counter, eat at shared tables.
 No reservations, no bar seating, no table service.

 What should I order at Penang Road Famous Laksa?

 Order the laksa.
-The stall serves lai fun noodles in a sardine broth with condiments, and that is what the two consecutive Michelin Bib Gourmands (2024, 2025) recognise.
+The stall serves lai fun noodles in a sardine broth with condiments, that is what the two consecutive Michelin Bib Gourmands (2024, 2025) recognise.
 If you are hungry, add the char koay teow cooked with duck egg, which pairs well with the laksa and rounds out the meal.

 Can Penang Road Famous Laksa accommodate groups?